 If you were vaccinated before June 25 and uploaded your vaccination certificate to the phone application TousAntiCovid, you can now update your certificate through the app, as explained in this article.

 If you have tested positive for Covid-19

 If you have tested positive for Covid-19 in the past six months, you can update your test certificate to one with a QR code compatible with the EU verification system and France’s health pass.

 If you have a French social security number and have tested positive within the past three months, you can get an updated test certificate through the government website sidep.gouv.fr.

 If you tested positive more than three months ago and/or do not have a French social security number, France’s national health insurance website Ameli suggests that you ask the health professional who carried out your test for an updated certificate.

 This can be either a rapid antigen test or a PCR test.
-If you have a carte Vitale, you can get Covid-19 tests for free until mid-October.
+If you have a carte Vitale, you can get Covid-19 tests for free until October 15.
 After that point, a fee will be demanded unless you have a medical reason for the test.

 Where to get a Covid-19 test in France

 Rapid antigen tests are readily available in many pharmacies around France.
 You can walk in and book a test and usually get the result within 30 minutes.
 The availability of Covid-19 tests is usually advertised in the pharmacy window.